Moscow trials: The "Parallel anti-Soviet Trotskyist Center"

 The second trial occurred between 23 and 30 January 1937.

 This trial involved 17 lesser figures including Karl Radek, Yuri Pyatakov, Grigory Sokolnikov, and Leonid Serebryakov.
 Alexander Beloborodov was also arrested and intended to be tried along with Radek, but did not make the confession required of him, and so he was not produced in court.
 Thirteen of the defendants were eventually executed by shooting (Pyatakov and Serebryakov among them).
 The rest (including Radek and Sokolnikov) received sentences in labour camps, where they were later murdered.

-Radek was spared as he implicated others, including Nikolai Bukharin, Alexei Rykov, and Marshal Mikhail Tukhachevsky, setting the stage for the Trial of Military and Trial of the Twenty One.
+Radek was spared as he implicated others, including Nikolai Bukharin, Alexei Rykov, and Marshal Mikhail Tukhachevsky, setting the stage for the Trial of Military Leaders and the Trial of the Twenty One.

 Radek provided the pretext for the purge on a massive scale with his testimony that there was a "third organization separate from the cadres which had passed through [Trotsky's] school" as well as "semi-Trotskyites, quarter-Trotskyites, one-eighth-Trotskyites, people who helped us, not knowing of the terrorist organization but sympathizing with us, people who from liberalism, from a Fronde against the Party, gave us this help."

 By the third organization, he meant the last remaining former opposition group called Rightists led by Bukharin, whom he implicated by saying:I feel guilty of one thing more: even after admitting my guilt and exposing the organisation, I stubbornly refused to give evidence about Bukharin.
 I knew that Bukharin's situation was just as hopeless as my own, because our guilt, if not juridically, then in essence, was the same.
 But we are close friends, and intellectual friendship is stronger than other friendships.
 I knew that Bukharin was in the same state of upheaval as myself.
 That is why I did not want to deliver him bound hand and foot to the People's Commissariat of Home Affairs.
 Just as in relation to our other cadres, I wanted Bukharin himself to lay down his arms.At the time, many Western observers who attended the trials said that they were fair and that the guilt of the accused had been established.
 They based this assessment on the confessions of the accused, which were freely given in open court, without any apparent evidence that they had been extracted by torture or drugging.
 U.S. ambassador Joseph E. Davies wrote in Mission to Moscow:

 In view of the character of the accused, their long terms of service, their recognized distinction in their profession, their long-continued loyalty to the Communist cause, it is scarcely credible that their brother officers ... should have acquiesced in their execution, unless they were convinced that these men had been guilty of some offense.
 It is generally accepted by members of the Diplomatic Corps that the accused must have been guilty of an offense which in the Soviet Union would merit the death penalty.